stormseed/daykeep-calendar-quasar/readme.md

 npm install quasar-calendar
 ```

-Add Calendar to you .vue page similar to a a Quasar component
+Add Calendar to you .vue page similar to a Quasar component

 ```js
 import { Calendar } from 'quasar-calendar'